procyclinsur/Cheetsheets/istio-cheetsheet.md

 | Instances | Instances represent a chunk of data that one or more adapters will operate on, and describe how to map a requests attributes to an adapter input. |
 | Roles | Describe when a particular adapter is called and which instances it will be given. |

-Envoy and Adapters interface with Mixer using these attributes.

 Envoy Side-Cars cache policy data from Mixer that is used for each request, and buffer telemetry data to send to Mixer in bulk.

 ## Configuration